Ikom: Production of foodstuff

 Ikom is endowed with soil that not only accommodates the growth of cocoa but generously produces fine succulent plantain and banana.
 Yam, maize and coco-yam are also grown there in large quantities.
 These products are often taken from there to the northern parts of the country, to Calabar as well as to other eastern states.

-Ikom in the news

-In March 2021, 7000 metric tonnes of cocoa beans was transported from the ECM terminal at the Calabar seaport in Cross River State, South-South Nigeria to the United States of America.
+In March 2021, 7000 metric tonnes of cocoa beans were transported from the ECM terminal at the Calabar seaport in Cross River State, South-South Nigeria to the United States of America.
 The cocoa beans were sourced 100 percent from Ikom.
 This marked a turning point for Cross River's states export industry.

+Climate

+Ikom has a tropical climate with a short dry season and a lengthy wet season.
+(Köppen: Aw/Am).